 Insolvency registers - Germany

-This page provides you with a brief overview of the German insolvency register.
+This page gives a brief overview of the insolvency register in Germany.

 German insolvency register

-The register is owned and maintained by the Bund-Länder-Commission for data processing and rationalisation of justice, represented by the Ministry of Justice of the Land North Rhine Westphalia.
+The register is administered by the Federal Government/Länder Commission for information technology in the judiciary and is conducted by the Ministry of Justice of the Land of North Rhine-Westphalia.

-Is access to the German insolvency register free of charge?
+Is access to the insolvency register free of charge?

-The insolvency register website has provided information on insolvencies since 1 April 2002.
-Detailed information on the periods covered and the proceedings for which data are available can be found on the website.
+The Insolvency notices website has provided information on insolvencies since 1 April 2002.
+Details of the periods and procedures for which data are available can be found on the website.

-The information refers to cases where the insolvency procedure is not yet completed.
-The data is deleted six months at the latest after the finalisation of the procedure.
+The information provided relates to procedures which have not yet been completed.
+The data shall be deleted at the latest six months after the closure of the procedure.